No one likes to go to the dentist. Frankly, it’s a hassle: you have to set up an appointment and endure the annoyance of the dentist’s office.

 - Promotions offer a whitening pen, which is not sent with the original shipment

-- Post-treatment retainers stretch out over time
+- Post-treatment retainers aren’t always sent out promptly

 Best SnapCorrect Alternatives